dickymoore/Douglas/README.md

    - Export `OPENAI_API_KEY` (and optionally `OPENAI_MODEL` or `OPENAI_BASE_URL`) to enable the bundled OpenAI integration.
    - For offline experimentation you can monkeypatch `Douglas.create_llm_provider` to return a simple object with a `generate_code(prompt)` method that prints the prompt and returns deterministic output (the test suite demonstrates this pattern).
 The built-in provider will also fall back to a local stub whenever credentials or the SDK are unavailable.

-5. **Run the development loop from Python**
+5. **Run the development loop**
-   - Because the CLI is not wired yet, run Douglas programmatically:
+   - Use the CLI entry point exposed by Typer:
+     ```bash
+     douglas run
+     ```
+   - Prefer `douglas check` first to confirm prerequisites, and `douglas init <name>` when bootstrapping a new repo from templates.
+   - Programmatic access remains available for automation workflows:
      ```bash
      python - <<'PY'
      from pathlib import Path